OshunQ/OshunQ/README.md

 - 👋 Hi, I’m @OshunQ
-- 👀 I’m interested in data analytics and programing languages
+- 👀 I’m interested in data analytics, programing languages, plant things, & nerdy things.
-- 🌱 I’m currently learning SQL, R, data analytics
+- 🌱 I’m currently learning SQL, R, & the ins and outs of data analytics.
-- 💞️ I’m looking to collaborate on fun projects
+- 💞️ I’m looking to collaborate on fun projects and grow my professional knowledge.
 - 📫 How to reach me oshunquinn@gmail.com
 - 😄 Pronouns: She/Her/Hers
-- ⚡ Fun fact: I keep over 100 houseplants alive
+- ⚡ Fun fact: I keep over 100 houseplants alive.

 <!---
 OshunQ/OshunQ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.